Real-World Adversarial Attacks on RF-Based Drone Detectors: Introduction

 Despite the growing use of image based OD models for congested RF scenarios, prior RF adversarial studies focused on targeting classification models, and most of them optimized perturbations on digital spectrogram pixels or learned embeddings~\cite{kokalj2019targeted,li2024slpa,papangelo2024adversarial}.
 However, converting these digital modifications back to transmittable I/Q waveforms is challenging due to bandwidth limitations, power constraints, and hardware limitations.
 In addition, validation has been predominantly digital in these studies, while real-world transmission introduces complexities such as carrier frequency offsets, multipath propagation, and timing misalignment that could diminish attack effectiveness~\cite{kokalj2019adversarial}, leaving RF detection systems' vulnerability to adversarial attacks not fully understood.

 We introduce the first physical adversarial attack targeting drone transmission specifically designed for RF based OD models.
 Rather than optimizing perturbations in the digital feature space, our approach generates adversarial waveforms directly in the I/Q domain and emits them over-the-air (OTA) from an independent transmitter.
 This creates interference that is combined with legitimate drone signals but eliminates the need for the complex digital-to-RF conversion and ensures compatibility with standard RF hardware.
-We perform both digital and physical evaluation of our attack's robustness across various OD architectures, demonstrating the generalizability of I/Q domain adversarial perturbation in RF detection systems.
+We perform both digital and physical evaluation using the same optimized I/Q-domain CUAP across various OD architectures, demonstrating the generalizability of I/Q domain adversarial perturbation in RF detection systems.

 We summarize the contributions of our work as follows: (1) To the best of our knowledge, this is the first work to demonstrate a physical adversarial attack specifically targeting image based OD models, addressing the unique challenges of multi-emitter detection scenarios.
 (2) We introduce a novel method that optimizes perturbations directly in the I/Q domain, ensuring physical realizability and compatibility with standard RF transmission chains.
-(3) We conduct comprehensive OTA experiments using RF transmissions from four drone platforms, validating that modest, structured I/Q perturbations reliably degrade detection performance while overcoming real-world wireless challenges such as timing misalignment and channel effects.
+(3) We conduct comprehensive OTA experiments using RF transmissions from four drone platforms, validating that modest, structured I/Q perturbations learned digitally reliably degrade detection performance while overcoming real-world wireless challenges such as timing misalignment and channel effects.